zathras777/sensors/README.md

 {"A":1,...
 ```

+## zcan Requirements
+The zcan sensor uses the linux socketcan interface to read/write to the device.
+This needs to have the bitrate set and the interface brought UP - both of which need root level access.
+If using this sensor then the app needs to be run as root.

 ## ToDo
 - add logging options
 - expand the modbus options available
 - add more sensors
+- look at running as non-root

 ## Thanks
 Much of the zcan code here is inspired and shaped by the work done here https://github.com/michaelarnauts/aiocomfoconnect